dingxiao8715/FluTyping/README.md

 Here, $matrix_ss is the matrix of pairwise sequence similarities of all MCUs, $opt_num_clu is the optimal number of clusters evaluated from mclust, and the resulted clusters of all MCUs will be output in the $output file.

+## Output

+The representative genomic sequences of combined MCUs are in the file of "final_rep.fasta", and the file of "list_cluster_rX" contains the isolates IDs in all combined MCUs, which "X" represents the final circulation.
+The final clusters of all genomic sequences are showed in the self-naming file of "$output" in the step of **"Perform hierarchical clustering of the converged MCUs in R"**.
+All generated files in the MCU-based combination pipeline are in the folder of "files_log".

 ## Example
 The example files contain the input genomic sequences in fasta format (example.fasta) and the corresponding epidemiological informaition of all isolates (example.meta).